 I was born in Jerusalem and was educated in national religious jewish schools.
 I was one of forty Sephardic guys who were carefully selected and accepted into a dominated Ashkenazi elitist school.

 At school the discrimination and abuse was overt and blatant, and the antisemitic rabbis did not even try to hide it.
 I was among the only seven boys to finish high school among those who started, and I regret that to this day.
 They cut our teacher evaluation marks to the minimum possible to cause as much damage as possible.
 Specifically to those of us who showed doubts in their beliefs.

-I have moved to live in the UK more than thirty years ago, and see it as my home.
+I moved to live in the UK more than thirty years ago, and see it as my home.
 I successfully completed my master's degree in general philosophy and retired as a computer consultant from IBM at the age of fifty.
 My memory of Israel is not good to say the least, but my move to London was delightful and liberating in every way, and the social and economic success was open to me without reservation or limit.

 I write this website in English on purpose, so that every educated Jew or member of another religion can read and be impressed.
 My target audience is limited to educated young people and not to those who have lost the ability to distinguish between good and evil and between truth and falsehood!

 I admit and confess that I do not know if there is a Creator for the world and I have no clue what his nature is and what his colour is.
 One thing I do know for sure, that if there is a Creator for the world, he did not give the Torah to anyone, neither at Mount Sinai nor anywhere else and I can only hope that he will forgive me for not writing this book, when I discovered it many years ago during my high school years in Jerusalem.